AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Fan.md

 ## Configuring Levels and Time Levels

-You can set the levels of a Fibonacci Fan annotation by using the {api:anychart.core.annotations.FibonacciFan#levels}levels(){api} and {api:anychart.core.annotations.FibonacciFan#timeLevels}levels(){api} methods and passing arrays of values as parameters:
+You can set the levels and time levels of a Fibonacci Fan annotation by using the {api:anychart.core.annotations.FibonacciFan#levels}levels(){api} and {api:anychart.core.annotations.FibonacciFan#timeLevels}timeLevels(){api} methods and passing arrays of values as parameters:

 ```
 // create a Fibonacci Fan annotation